-Creative people like creative jobs, and interior designers love the creative freedom and satisfaction they get from designing a beautiful home or business space.
-If you are interested in unleashing your creative skills on a home or business environment, a part-time interior design business may be the job for you.
+Creative people like creative jobs, and an interior designer business combines your creative freedom and satisfaction from designing a beautiful home or business space with a way to generate more income.
+If you are interested in unleashing your creative skills on a home or remote business environment, a part-time interior design business may be the job for you.

 Starting a part-time business in interior design can lead to a rewarding career.
 Interior designers do work in a variety of spaces, such as private homes, business offices, or retail stores.
 The objective of an interior design business is to design, implement and provide a space that is attractive, comfortable, and functional.